 A short journey from here is the village of Vík, where you will spend the night.

-Starting from October or November, depending on the conditions each year, you will be able to join a tour to the incredible ice caves of Vatnajökull in the early afternoon.
-It promises to be an awe-inspiring opportunity so make sure to get up a bit early to reach the meeting point at Jokulsarlon in time.
+Starting from October or November, depending on the weather each year, you will be able to join a tour of the incredible ice caves of Vatnajokull in the early afternoon.
+It promises to be an awe-inspiring opportunity, so make sure to get up a bit early to reach the meeting point at Jokulsarlon in time.

 Beside the lagoon is the Diamond Beach, where these chunks of ice wash up upon the shore and create a beautiful, sparkling phenomenon.
 After admiring this area, you can continue onto Höfn, where you will spend the night.

-On day five, you will drive through the little-travelled Eastfjords.
+On day five, you will drive through the little-traveled Eastfjords.

-The Eastfjords are a remote and beautiful area, with dramatic mountains, deserted inlets, and a wealth of wildlife; keep your eye on the beaches for seals, and on the surrounding country for reindeer.
+The Eastfjords are a remote and beautiful area with dramatic mountains, deserted inlets, and a wealth of wildlife; keep your eye on the beaches for seals and the surrounding country for reindeer.
 This is the only part of Iceland where you can see the latter.

 Using your itinerary, you will be able to find many unique locations to stop and admire the deserted nature.
 The two most visited sites in the area, however, you will find beside Egilsstaðir.
 The first is Iceland’s largest forest, Hallormsstaðaskógur, where there are many trails for avid hikers.
 The second is a serene lake called Lagarfljót, said to hold a terrible beast, legends of which far out-date those of the Loch Ness Monster.

-You will spend the night in the largest settlement of the east, Egilsstaðir.
+You will spend the night in the largest settlement in the east, Egilsstaðir.

-For your sixth day, you will travel through the rest of the Eastfjords, to the Lake Mývatn region.
+You will travel through the rest of the Eastfjords to the Lake Mývatn region for your sixth day.
 The scenery promises to be as spectacular as the day before, as you wind between great peaks and a beautiful stretch of coast.

-You will reach Lake Mývatn, and can start to explore the many sites in the area.
-Because your arrival is likely to be quite late and you have the full day here tomorrow, however, it may be preferable to just bask in the Mývatn Nature Baths to recharge before retiring to your accommodation in the area.
+You will reach Lake Mývatn and can start to explore the many sites in the area.
+Because your arrival is likely to be quite late and you have the entire day here tomorrow, it may be preferable to bask in the Mývatn Nature Baths to recharge before retiring to your accommodation in the area.

-Take your time soaking in the mineral-rich waters, surrounded by the unspoilt nature.
-If the night is clear you might be able to enjoy the northern lights while relaxing in this geothermal paradise and can even book a guided northern lights tour to hunt for them more thoroughly.
+Take your time soaking in the mineral-rich waters, surrounded by unspoiled nature.
+If the night is clear, you might enjoy the northern lights while relaxing in this geothermal paradise and can even book a guided northern lights tour to hunt for them more thoroughly.

 Visiting the sites around Mývatn will take up your seventh day.
-The lakes themselves, with the strange basalt formations that rise from their shallow waters, are fascinating enough, but barely scratch the surface of what there is to see.
+With the strange basalt formations that rise from their shallow waters, the lakes themselves are fascinating enough but barely scratch the surface of what there is to see.